dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/reward_systems/compensation/philosophy.md

     1. When the company is smaller, I would opt to have the pay be the same so individuals can shift between IC/EM roles without it creating any weird comp ripple effects.
 It also helps avoid people trying to become managers so they can get paid more - or avoiding it because they might end up paid less.
 1. Have a few 'exceptions' built into your philosophy.
     1. There are always a few roles or special individuals where I'm willing to go 'top-of-market' because they can change the course of the entire business.
     1. I try to keep this to 5-10% of my org, say 1-2 individuals in the first 20.
-You can't have too many of them because (a) they will won't stand out if there are a >10% and (b) you need to make back the $ you spend on them elsewhere, either by hiring fewer people OR by hiring other engineers for less.
+You can't have too many of them because (a) they won't stand out if there are a >10% and (b) you need to make back the $ you spend on them elsewhere, either by hiring fewer people OR by hiring other engineers for less.
     1. Build your exception into the salary, not bonuses.
 See the bonus section below that explains why.
 1. For earlier startups, try to go as low on cash as you can and compensate by going higher on the equity side.
     1. I've found several very strong benefits of this approach: